ksamuel/Pyped/README.md

 You'll also have access to the variable `i', an integer incremented at each call of you Python expression, starting from 0.

-Your code MUST return something convertible to unicode, as unicode() will be called on it.
+Your code MUST return something convertible to unicode, as unicode() will be called on the result.

 Without Pyped::